 Here is are the best ways to get hold of us, in order of preference:

-Many first time authors lack the confidence and are hoping for validation of their writing.
+Many first-time authors lack confidence and are hoping for validation of their writing.
 We will help you no matter how bad your writing might be.
 We do not believe in turning serious authors away.
 We might just recommend that we give your manuscript a thorough edit before we release it for sale!

-Some authors are under the illusion that we should run a charity and will not be heard from as soon as a quote is delivered to your inbox.
+Some authors are under the illusion that we run a charity and will not be heard from as soon as a quote is delivered to their inbox.
 For these reasons we insist that our quote is accepted first before meeting.

 We accept the following forms of payment: